Bank and Credit Union Mergers: Practical Advice for Executives

 Bank consolidation entails more than just combining balance sheets and rebranding branches.
 It’s about integrating people, cultures, systems, and risk frameworks.

-Last Edited by: Chris Cassidy, SVP, Head of Institutions, LPL Financial
+Last Edited by: LPL Financial

-Last Updated: May 08, 2025
+Last Updated: November 18, 2025

 A well-planned bank or credit union merger can result in scale, unparalleled efficiency, and unbeatable client offerings.
 It can position financial institutions to keep up with the break-neck pace of technological innovation and ever-higher consumer expectations.
-In the first quarter of 2025 alone, anticipated benefits like these helped drive 34 bank merger and acquisition deals worth more than a combined $1.6 billion.* The year prior, the total value of bank deals reached its highest level since the record — breaking M&A spate of 2021.**
+In the first quarter of 2025 alone, anticipated benefits like these helped drive 34 bank merger and acquisition deals worth more than a combined $1.6 billion.* The year prior, the total value of bank deals reached its highest level since the record-breaking M&A spate of 2021.**

 Key Challenges in Consolidation